aristanetworks/anta/docs/faq.md

     ### Solution

     You can adjust the maximum concurrency limit using the `ANTA_MAX_CONCURRENCY` environment variable.
-The optimal value depends on your system's CPU usage, memory consumption, and file descriptor limits.
+The optimal value depends on your system CPU usage, memory consumption, and file descriptor limits.

     !!! warning